elementtwo/atcmd/README.md

 Windows installation instructions (work in progress)
 ----------------------------------------------------

-Download (from http://nodejs.org/download/) and run the Windows installer; be sure to include the npm package manager (which is included by default).
+Download (from http://nodejs.org/download/) and run the Windows installer; be sure to include the npm package manager (which should be included by default).
 Download and extract the zip file from github (https://github.com/anth-ny/atcmd/archive/master.zip)
 Open a command prompt window
 cd to the extracted directory (with chat.js in it)